-Once the exploit has been sent to a device, it takes advantage of a vulnerability in the Tor Browser program.
-See Motions Hearing Tr.
-114 ("[T]he in the browser software used by the Defendant.").
+Once the exploit has been sent to a device, it takes advantage of a in the browser software used by the Defendant.").
 The Tor Browser consists of a

-NIT . . . bypassed the security controls within the Tor browser . . . ."); see also
+NIT . . . bypassed the security controls within the Tor browser"); see also

 Mozilla Motion 4 (PI.Add.
 11). ("[T]he Exploit took advantage of a vulnerability